Mr-MayankThakur/Face-and-Gesture-Lock/README.md

 - Only one hand is monitored at a time for Hand Gesture.

 ## Special Thanks
-- **[Laurence Moroney](https://www.linkedin.com/in/laurence-moroney/), AI Lead at Google, all this was not possible without his Motivation and Teaching.
-Respect** :bow:

 - **[Suyash Tople](https://www.linkedin.com/in/suyash1999/)** for Testing and Collaboration.